PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 (Originally part of the lecture, but moved to the "Archive" folder of old lectures)

-In this tutorial we will make a simple game with a falling cat!
+In this tutorial we will make a simple game with a jumping cat!
 In the end the game will be like this.

 ![scratch final game](./Assets/scratch_final_game.gif)